Clean Water Rule: Implications for stakeholders

 EPA had stated that the 2015 rule created no additional burden for stakeholders working in agriculture since there was no change to the exemptions for activities necessary to forestry, ranching, or farming.
 The rule provided clearer protection of many waters of the U.S. that, if polluted, could have detrimental effects on drinking water, habitats, and flood-prone areas.
 One U.S. water news organization stressed that, while the rule was an update to the CWA, there is still a need for more regulation since more than half of the nation's streams and rivers do not meet standards and most pollution issues come from nonpoint sources, such as agricultural runoff.
 Many people, 117 million according to EPA, rely on drinking water, in addition to many others who subside on fishing, from sources protected under the implementation of the rule.

 Low-income communities and communities of color are more often at risk of being affected by pollution.
 It has also been evidenced that, "states conduct fewer regulatory enforcement actions in counties with higher levels of poverty."
 The Environmental Justice Coalition for Water expressed, in its comment on the rule, the need to "strengthen the categorical protections" to wetlands, to minimize flooding and support pollution remediation.

 While there are no direct implications for indigenous peoples, tribal communities were consulted during the process of finalizing the Clean Water Rule.
-A separate, revised interpretive rule to the Clean Water Act, section 518, determined tribal lands should be treated as states and was made effective in May 2016.
+A separate, revised interpretive rule under CWA section 518 stated that tribal lands should be treated as states and was made effective in May 2016.
 This amendment is important for giving people living on reservations access to EPA regulation and federal grants; tribes no longer need to "demonstrate inherent authority to regulate" their waters.

 The regulation at the state level is determined by the strength of federal coverage and some stakeholders consider the rule to be overreach by the government.
 There is concern from private landowners, including small business owners and farmers, that this "rule will lead to radical environmental groups suing homeowners and small businesses," and, ultimately, "increased regulatory costs, less economic development, fewer jobs."